 6. Radiation treatment: Radiation damages saliva glands, which reduces saliva flow in cancer patients undergoing radiation treatments.
 Decreased saliva production could result in cavities.

-Another preventive treatment your Naperville dentist may recommend is sealants.
+Another preventive treatment your Shorewood dentist may recommend is sealants.
 The American Dental Association states that not only are they beneficial for kids, but also for adults.

 Your toothbrush can’t get in the pits and grooves of the chewing surface of your teeth very well.
 Eventually, the bacteria that sit in these pits and grooves will cause a cavity.
 Having sealants placed in these areas can help prevent that.
 A sealant is a flowable, plastic material that is bonded, painted, and cured on the chewing surfaces of your teeth to act as a barrier, protecting your teeth from forming a cavity.